Skip to main content

 A static route is a route that is entirely known ahead of time.
 Static routes are suitable when the content on the page is mostly fixed.

-For example, /transactions, /home, or /users/settings are all static routes as they would typically point to pages with mostly fixed content.
+For example, /transactions, /home, or /users/settings are all static routes as they point to pages with mostly fixed content.
 A static route can have many segments, but each segment must be static for the route to be static.

 Dynamic routes